oracle/terraform-provider-oci/website/docs/d/ai_language_endpoint.html.markdown

 The following attributes are exported:

+* `alias` - Unique name across user tenancy in a region to identify an endpoint to be used for inferencing.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the endpoint compartment.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `description` - A short description of the endpoint.